-Guppy is a peace-loving tropical freshwater fish.
-It is quite hardy and is a perfect fish for both beginner and experienced aquarist.
+Guppies are peace-loving tropical freshwater fish.
+They are quite hardy and are perfect for both beginner and experienced aquarists.
 Guppies are small and inexpensive and add variety and color to your tank.
-Doing proper guppy care is required to keep them healthy and active in your tank.
+Proper guppy care is required to keep them healthy and active.

-In this article, we will learn about a guppy fish, its appearance, compatibility, tank set up, breed, etc. To learn more and know why they will be perfect for you, keep reading till the end.
+In this article, we will learn about guppy fish, including their appearance, compatibility, tank set-up, breed, and more.
+Keep reading to learn more and understand why they are perfect for you.

 Guppy Fish Overview

-Guppies originally belong to South America and Poeciliidae family.
-They were discovered by Robert Guppy long back in 1866 in Trinidad.
-The fish was first named Girardinus Guppii when taken to British Museum.
+Guppies originally belonged to South America and the Poeciliidae family.
+They were discovered by Robert Guppy in 1866 in Trinidad.
+When taken to the British Museum, the fish was first named Girardinus Guppii.
 It was given many names before it became Poecilia Reticulata.

-Their presence and activity enhance the attractiveness of the aquarium.
+Their presence and activity enhance the aquarium’s attractiveness.
 They are also used in the water to control the mosquito population, especially in Asia.

 Guppy Behavior